tdeekens/msc-thesis/interview-transcriptions/summaries/[A]-interview-summaries.md

   - Not enough feedback btween PgM and the team

-# Interview 4
+# Interview 4 (XFT-D-2)

 - Organisation's transition towards agile:
-  - Thing take shorter time
+  - Things take shorter time
 - Unplanned work coming from other teams as an interruption
 - Frequent communication with other developers as a norm
   - Originating from dependancies in WPs